 Demonstrate the viability of the idea to investors sooner

 Every business looks for investments to grow, implement new ideas into a company, expand the product range.
 In the app world, this means adding features, renewing the design and advertising.
 But investors are not always ready to give money just for an idea of the successful app.
 They want to be sure that their investments are solid.
 This is where a Minimum Viable Product comes to the stage.
 With little investment, you can demonstrate the idea of the app in practice, and that will more successfully raise funds for future improvements.

-How to define crucial features for your MVP?
+How to define crucial features for your Minimum Viable Product?